 - Transfer the batter to the prepared pan, and spread evenly.

-- Bake 1 hour to 1 hour and 10 minutes, or until the cake is golden brown and a pick inserted into the center comes out with moist crumbs.
+- Bake 50 to 60 minutes, or until the cake is golden brown and a pick inserted into the center comes out with moist crumbs.
+If the top of the cake is getting too brown, cover it loosely with aluminum foil.

 - Cool the cake on a wire rack for 20 minutes.
-Then transfer the cake to a wire rack to cool completely.
+Then transfer the cake from the pan to a wire rack to cool completely.

 To make the glaze: